I teach Iyengar yoga so that I can play a small part in sharing BKS Iyengar’s system and wisdom more widely.

-Jane joined her first Iyengar yoga class in freshers’ week at University in London back in 1976- 40 years ago!
+Jane joined her first Iyengar yoga class in freshers’ week at University in London back in 1976- over 40 years ago!
 Over the next twenty years she attended a variety of classes with some great teachers in London before moving to Herefordshire where she found inspiration and guidance from Sheila Green and Fiona Hawkins.
 She attended regular classes in Herefordshire for several years before completing her teacher training with Sheila.
 She qualified as an Iyengar Yoga Teacher in 2006 since when she has run evening classes in Hereford and Ledbury.
 Jane has been lucky enough to be able to travel to Pune on two occasions to experience the wonderful teaching of Guruji, Geeta, Prashant and Abijhata.
 She attends a weekly intermediate class with Sheila Green and attends workshops, the annual convention and professional training days to continue to develop her own practice.
 Jane is really looking forward to working collaboratively with other teachers at Hereford Yoga Centre to enhance the opportunities for students to experience the benefits of Iyengar Yoga for themselves.

 Junior Intermediate Level 1